Rio (2011 film): Production

-Saldanha first had the idea for the film in 2006, involving a penguin being washed up on the beaches of Ipanema; it was changed to the current story after he learned of Happy Feet and Surf's Up (two other films involving penguins) being produced.
+Saldanha conceptualised Rio in 2007, when it involved a penguin being washed up on the beaches of Ipanema; it was changed to the current story after he learned of Happy Feet and Surf's Up being produced.
 He pitched the idea to Chris Wedge at Blue Sky in 2006.
 Saldanha showed the animators maps and books with geographic landmarks and measurements, from which they built a digital version of Rio.
 Later, a group of artists from the company visited Rio to see the various story locations.
 The animators also met with an expert on macaws at the Bronx Zoo to gain insight into their movement and personalities.
 Saldanha himself is a Brazilian from Rio de Janeiro; such elements of Brazilian culture and landmarks were also influenced from Saldanha growing up in Brazil.

 The lead voice actors were approached in 2009.
 Jemaine Clement was approached to do the film after seeing test shots of his character Nigel doing a speech from Flight of the Conchords, which was done prior to a script being finalized.
 Neil Patrick Harris was supposed to voice Blu, but had other commitments outside production; he was later replaced by Jesse Eisenberg.
 Eisenberg was asked during the filming of The Social Network if he would do his voice recording on the weekends, and he agreed after reading the script, saying: "It was the perfect antidote to get out of the mindset of my character in Social Network who was so severe, and in some ways so joyless."

 For music, they brought on board Sérgio Mendes to act as music guru and online living library.
 He in turn was able to reach out to artists such as will.i.am and Carlinhos Brown to provide music for the film.

 Eisenberg and Anne Hathaway, who voiced Jewel, had acted together before when both were still teenagers, when they played siblings in the short-lived 1999 TV show Get Real.
-Hathaway stated in an interview that she didn't see Eisenberg during production of Rio except "socially throughout the process," but that she was "very happy for all of his success."
+Hathaway stated in an interview that she did not see Eisenberg during production of Rio except "socially throughout the process," but that she was "very happy for all of his success."

-Music

-Rio (Music from the Motion Picture) was released by Interscope Records on April 5, 2011, for digital download and followed by a physical release on April 12, 2011.
-The album was produced by the film's score composer John Powell (who regularly worked on most of Blue Sky's films) and Brazilian musician Sérgio Mendes, and features performances from the film's cast, alongside collaborations from Brazilian and American musicians.
-On March 18, 2011, Brazilian-English singer-songwriter Taio Cruz released a music video and theme song named "Telling the World" on YouTube for the soundtrack, and was released for digital download, two days later.
-It was positively received, and debuted at number 60 on Billboard 200 charts.
-Powell's score for the film was released into a separate album on April 19, 2011, by the Varèse Sarabande label.
+Marketing